billywr/test-go-custom-frontend/readme.md

 # Custom Frontends in BuildKit

-Custom frontends in BuildKit are images that, when launched as containers via the `buildctl build` command, communicate with and send requests to the BuildKit daemon.
+Custom frontends in BuildKit are OCI images that contain executables responsible for interpreting build definitions like Dockerfiles.
+When a build is triggered with a custom frontend (typically specified using the `#syntax=` directive), BuildKit creates a container from the frontend image and runs the executable inside it.
+This executable communicates with BuildKitd over gRPC, processing the build input and generating a Low-Level Build (LLB) definition, which it sends back to BuildKitd to execute the actual build steps.
+In this way, the frontend container acts as a dynamic translator between the user's build instructions and the internal build graph, enabling custom logic, preprocessing, or entirely new build syntaxes.

 use case